ryanwongsa/academic-website/content/post/kaggle-dfdc/index.md

 ### Post Processing

 One of the key points of this competition was that if one frame contains a manipulated face then the output should predict "fake".
-One method of using this knowledge in the model would be to choose the maximum prediction across all frames but this would be extremely risky due to the log loss score.
-Similarly I found that using temperature scaling on predictions cased my CV to improve but the public leaderboard score decreased significantly.
-So in order to enhance my predictions I used a post processing method based on the following rules:
+One method of using this knowledge in the model would be to choose the maximum prediction across all frames but this would be extremely risky due to the log loss scoring system.
+Similarly I found that using temperature scaling on predictions caused my CV to improve but the public leaderboard score decreased significantly.
+In order to enhance my predictions I used a post processing method based on the following rules:

 - if the models predicted a certain number of frames to be over a threshold then select only those predictions which are over that threshold.
 - Find the average of the predictions for that given threshold.